moorepants/learn-multibody-dynamics/visualization.rst

    TA

-Now create a function to numerically evaluate the transformation matrices:
+Now create a function to numerically evaluate the transformation matrices given the generalized coordinates and constants of the system:

 .. jupyter-execute::

    eval_transform = sm.lambdify((q, p), (TA, TB, TQ))
    eval_transform(q_vals, p_vals)

-Finally, create a list of lists for the transformation matrices at each time:
+Finally, create a list of lists for the transformation matrices at each time in ``ts``, as this is the form needed for the animation data below:

 .. jupyter-execute::